leandrosardi/pampa/README.md

 6. Find your worker in the list, and setup `example01-child1.rb` as its assigned process.

-*(It is pending to allow edition of assigned process.
-Add the sceenshot then.)*

 ![image](https://i.ibb.co/QYYsXHf/3.png)

 The same worker process that you kept running in the previous section, will detect the new configuraton and run `example01-child1.rb`, who will print `'Hello World!'` in the console.